 Pennsylvania Rural Health Model

-The Pennsylvania Rural Health Model seeks to test whether care delivery transformation in conjunction with hospital global budgets increase rural Pennsylvanians’ access to high-quality care and improve their health, while also reducing the growth of hospital expenditures across payers, including Medicare, and improving the financial viability of rural Pennsylvania hospitals to improve health outcomes of and maintain continued access to care for Pennsylvania’s rural residents.
+The Pennsylvania Rural Health Model (PARHM) tests if rural Pennsylvania resident’s access to high-quality care can be improved through care delivery transformation and hospital global budgets.
+PARHM aims to improve overall health of rural Pennsylvania residents, while also reducing the growth of hospital expenditures across payers, including Medicare.
+The model’s goal is to improve both the financial viability of rural Pennsylvania hospitals and improve health outcomes, while maintaining continued access to care for Pennsylvania’s rural residents.

 Select anywhere on the map below to view the interactive version